ophiolite/ultrasignup/README.md

 * Due to initial results, started v2 feature engineering: added seasons, race id number to the dataframe.
 Brainstorming and using crowd-sourced ideas to include other metrics easily engineered.

 November 15, 2016:
+* Trouble-shooting and rebuilding features for input into MVP model